1. What is the Academic Bowl?

 10. Can families and visitors watch the competition?

 Families and visitors are more than welcome.
-The competition schedule will be posted on the website.
+The competition schedule will be posted on our website.
 There is no charge to attend.

 11. What is the best way to prepare my team for the competition?